Time is running out to adopt an Angel from the Salvation Army's Angel Tree - The Vicksburg Post

 “One is COVID-19.
 There are a lot more families in need.
 They have been out of work or just returning to work and are struggling to meet their bills, and Christmas is just not on their radar as an expense they are able to handle,” she said.

-Another reason for the increase, Torgerson said, is Port Gibson’s City Hall called and asked if the Vicksburg Salvation Army could do a sign up in Port Gibson.
+Another reason for the increase, Torgerson said, is Port Gibson’s City Hall called and asked if the Vicksburg Salvation Army could do a an Angel Tree program in Port Gibson.

 “So I did and that has given us about 200 more Angels,” she said.

 Most of the Angels from Port Gibson, Torgerson said, have already been adopted by Entergy in Port Gibson.

 Other entities that have adopted Angels include the city of Vicksburg — which adopted five angels at the Angel Tree kick-off — International Paper, the U.S. Army Corps of Engineers Vicksburg District and First Presbyterian Church.

 “If a church group wants to adopt a bunch of Angels, we can do that,” Torgerson said.
-“We can put together a bunch of angels and hand it to them and they can do their own tree.”
-The same goes for businesses as well, she said.
+“We can put together a bunch of Angels and hand it to them and they can do their own tree.”

 Information about each Angel is listed on the tags.
-For the children, boy Angels have blue tags, girl Angels have pink and senior Angels have a Christmas tree on the tag.
+For the children, boy Angels have blue tags, girl Angels have pink, and senior Angels have a Christmas tree.

 All of the information is “very easy to spot,” Torgerson said.